 When a brand’s story resonates with a consumer, it creates a much more memorable connection than typical brand engagement, and customers are more likely to do business with companies that feel more human and approachable.

 In recent years, the idea of material design was everywhere in the UX world – designing with simplicity in mind that mimics the basic aesthetics of paper.
 Designers started to incorporate ideas like folds, shadows, turning pages, seams, and bold colors to craft UX that was intuitive and responded as a user would likely expect.
+It had taken the world of website redesign services by storm.

 Despite the hype about material design, it’s beginning to look like this type of visual UX is just going to be part of something bigger – textile design.
 Textile design describes several different design aesthetics and UX elements working in tandem, like different fibers woven together into one fabric.
 Each fiber or thread has particular elements that set it apart from the others, and each one can be identified on its own quickly, but when all of the different parts come together, a new type of experience emerges.